Geraldjoshua/Visualization-and-simulation-of-Africa-s-Internet-topology/README.md

 CAIDA (https://www.caida.org/home/), RIPE Atlas (https://www.ripe.net/).

 Traceroutes measurements are collected from the platforms.
 Remember that these internet measuring platforms uses active probing method of collecting internet measurements.
-After obtaining these traceroutes, they are stored in Mongo DB online (https://www.mongodb.com/)
+After obtaining these traceroutes, they are stored in Mongo DB online (https://www.mongodb.com/) where they later are obtained and processed.
+The processing of the traceoutes involves modelling nodes and links from the traceroutes.
+Links and nodes are then used to map the internet topology **(Visualization)** which is later used for **Simulation** purposes.

 **B. Code Sections:**